kopptr/notebook-tools/README.md

 # Markdown Cells
 Markdown cells are delimited by multiline strings.
-The triple-quotes must appear as the first characters on a line (no leading whitespace), and must be on their own line (no markdown on the same line.
+The triple-quotes must appear as the first characters on a line (no leading whitespace), and must be on their own line (no markdown on the same line as a triple-quote).
 '''
 ```